As the enemy draws near, mobs of Night Goblins unleash Fanatics in a whirlwind of destruction.

 Death of a Fanatic

-A Fanatic model cannot be charged, targeted or attacked in any way.
-However, the life of a Fanatic is no less dangerous for this.
-Should a Fanatic find itself lying fully or partially underneath a template (one placed over a nearby unit, for example, or that has scattered), it risks being hit as normal.
-Additionally, if any natural double is rolled for its movement, or if a Fanatic moves into any difficult, dangerous or impassable terrain, or any type of linear obstacle, it comes to a sudden and terminal stop, and is immediately removed from play as a casualty.
-Finally, if a concealing unit is destroyed or flees the battlefield before its Fanatics have been released, they are removed as casualties.
+Enemy units cannot charge a Fanatic, or otherwise attempt to engage a Fanatic in combat.
+However, a Fanatic can be targeted by enemy shooting as if it were a lone character.
+If a Fanatic finds itself lying fully or partially underneath a template, it risks being hit as normal.
+Should a Fanatic move into another Fanatic, they become entangled in one another’s chains and both are removed as casualties.
+If any natural double is rolled for a Fanatic’s movement, or if it moves into contact with any difficult, dangerous or impassable terrain, or any type of linear obstacle, it comes to a terminal stop, and is removed as a casualty.
+Finally, if a concealing unit is destroyed or flees the battlefield before its Fanatics have been released, they are also removed as casualties.